timfayz/SEM/docs/explanation.md

 >
 - at the beginning sets with box-model properties, then visual related ones;
-- margin & padding sets are strict _*collections*_ of graduated values (small, medium etc);
+- margin & padding sets are strict *collections* of graduated values (small, medium etc);
 - background set has pseudo-class elements with an appropriate names goes after double dash `*--hover`;

-Let's take a look at one more point about elements.
-It is subsequent concept of set - **collection**.
-Collection is a **group of elements united by related values under one set**.
+So here is another important thing about elements - **collection**.
+Collection is a subsequent concept of set.
+It means a **group of elements united by related values under a set**.
 For example:
 ```CSS
 /*
  * Padding set